armory/docs/content/en/armory-cdaas/tasks/webhook-approval.md

   --data '{"success": true, "mdMessage": "Webhook successful"}'
 {{< /prism >}}

-Borealis looks for `success` value of `true` or `false` to determine the webhook's success or failure. `mdMessage` should contain a user-friendly message for Borealis to display in the UI and write to logs.
+Armory CDaaS looks for `success` value of `true` or `false` to determine the webhook's success or failure. `mdMessage` should contain a user-friendly message for Armory CDaaS to display in the UI and write to logs.

 ## How to configure a webhook in your deployment file